ausfestivus/andrews-configs/readme.md

 ## Introduction
 This repo contains my configurations for various parts of unixy systems. it includes:
 * dotfiles - a method of quickly building my terminal environments on macOS and Linux machines.
+* hostbuild - scripts which allow me to quickly setup a macOS or Linux host quickly.
 * ssh - my ssh configurations

 ## Installation